Abdullah-Aljumah/Masterpiece/README.md

 - **Register**: As a new user i can create my new account.

-- **Login**: As a user i can login into my account with email or username also i can login with google+, and as an admin i can blocked any user.
+- **Login**: As a user i can login into my account with email or username also i can login with google+, and as an admin i can block any user.

 - **Logout**: As a user i can logout my account.